 Working in diverse geographies, our employees sometimes face exposure to high-risk diseases, natural disasters and political instability.
 We carefully manage the health, safety and security of our employees working in these locations through the following initiatives:

 Aurecon as a designer is committed to the health and safety of all people involved in various parts of the project lifecycle.
-Our Safe Design process helps to minimise risk to people and reduce cost of projects through the application of a systematic risk process to identify and eliminate risks within our control, and where elimination is not possible, to reduce the risk as low as possible.
+Our Safe Design process helps to minimise risk to people and reduce the cost of projects, through the application of a systematic risk process to identify and eliminate hazards within our control, and where elimination is not possible, to reduce the risk as low as practicable.

-A key part of our approach is the concept of safe design consultation with project stakeholders as well as a minimum standard globally that requires all projects to create a safe design register and report to be communicated to the client at completion of our services.
+Key parts of our approach are the concept of safe design consultation with project stakeholders and minimum requirements globally that require all projects to create a safe design register and communicate hazards that have not been eliminated to the client at completion of our services.

-As part of our continuous improvement process, Aurecon has reviewed the Safe Design process, training framework and tools.
-New materials, due for release in late February 2017, cover all the enhancements and align with current legislative requirements.
+As part of our continuous improvement process, Aurecon has reviewed the Safe Design Methodology, training framework and tools.
+Our new materials cover all the enhancements and align with current legislative requirements.